xmk0987/ECommerce/frontend/README.md

 # ECommerce

 ECommerce application frontend.
-Reminding myself of Angular framework and about writing more clear tests.
+Reminding myself of Angular framework and about writing unit tests.

 Products are fetched from Fake Store API and currently the cart is only made to persist through session storage.